harviator/harviator/README.md

 - 👋 Hi, I’m @harviator aka Jon
 - 👀 I’m interested in coding things that will help people
-- 🌱 I’m currently learning HTML & CSS
+- 🌱 I’m currently learning how to be a full stack developer with the UofT Code Boot Camp
 - I'm a pilot who decided to start a second career coding
 - 📫 How to reach me harviator@gmail.com